giridhar7632/MemoryGame/README.md

 ## Game Board

 Pick up the `div` element with `class = "board"` using [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) and define it as `board`.
-Create a function `createBoard()` and let's loop over through elements in `cardArray` and add cards to our game board.
+Create a function `createBoard()` and let's loop over through elements in `cardArray` using `for` loop and add cards to our game board.

+Create a image element using `document.createElement` for the every card.
+Using `setAttribute()`, add `src` and `data-id` attributes to the image.
+Here, [createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) creates the HTML element specified by tagName, [setAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) sets the value of an attribute on the specified element and [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) allow us to store extra information on standard in the HTML tag.

 ```javascript
 const board = document.querySelector('.board')